 On the outskirts of a plain filled with impossibly large beings the edges of the forest are the perfect place to hide, and hunt.
-A scaled snout, short fangs and curious eyes emerge silently from the hedges, rustling the branches aside to peer closely at the unsuspecting creatures grazing below.
-The hunter patiently waits to seize the opportune moment…
+A scaled snout, short fangs and piercing eyes emerge silently from the hedges, rustling the branches aside to peer closely at the unsuspecting creatures grazing below.
+The hunter patiently awaits the right moment…

 The little T-Rex — who sometimes prefers to be called Rex — is thrilled to be running alongside his friends, their towering legs as high as tree trunks thundering beside him.
-Adeptly avoiding their footfalls he runs until sunset before finally turning toward the safety of home.
+Adeptly avoiding their footfalls he runs until the sun sets before finally turning toward the safety of home.
 He snuggles against his Mother’s gargantuan back, her steady breathing a calming lullaby, and in moments Rex is asleep.

 Mother notices a burning light reflected in her child’s anxious eyes and peers closer.
 Through no fault of their own the Land they have always known is about to change irrevocably.
-In little Rex’s eyes she becomes witness to a world which has surrendered to madness, an unrelenting harbinger looming inevitably closer.
+Mirrored in little Rex’s eyes, she bears witness to a world which has surrendered to madness, an unrelenting harbinger looming inevitably closer.

 This world brings an end to all beginnings, and an end to Rex’s short beginning.
 She understands that this planet, unimaginably different from her own, is in fact of the same blood as the Land she cherishes.
 They are connected through time, space, and infinite generations of evolution.